New Jazz (Atlanta): Casting

 Liam Neeson appears in the episode as himself.
 Neeson references a real-life scandal in 2019; while promoting his film Cold Pursuit, he said that he generated his character's "primal" anger by recounting an experience he had 40 years ago, in which a female friend of his had been raped by a stranger.
 After learning the attacker was a black man, Neeson said that he spent a week going "up and down areas with a cosh, hoping some 'black bastard' would come out of a pub and have a go" so that Neeson "could kill him".
 In the interview, he also said he was ashamed of the experience and that the things he did and said were "horrible".
 He said, "It's awful [...] but I did learn a lesson from it, when I eventually thought, 'What the fuck are you doing?'"
+Neeson himself was originally apprehensive about appearing on the show, wanting to move on.
+Glover thought the situation of the fictionalized Neeson subverting his apologies would be hilarious and would truly show that Neeson was sorry.
+It was not until he spoke with Jordan Peele that he accepted the role.

 Men's Health viewed the scene as nearly succeeding at "lulling viewers into a false sense of empathy for a man willing to own up to his past misdeeds.
 But then, reality takes a backseat to surrealism once more."
 It also stated, "Whatever the reason, he just delivered Atlanta one of its most shocking and memorable scenes that'll have everyone talking about him — and his history — again, for better or worse."